interpretml/interpret/shared/libebm/CODING_STYLE.md

 - Using exceptions and C++ oriented style in the testing code is perfectly fine.
 - For the core library, we use exceptions very sparingly.
-The only places we use exceptions are when having to interface with STL classes for which there aren't good C replacements, and for code the end user might want to change, like custom Loss function classes This is for a number of reasons:
+The only places we use exceptions are when having to interface with STL classes for which there aren't good C replacements, and for code the end user might want to change, like custom Objective classes
+  This is for a number of reasons:
     - our C++ library doesn't have a lot of depenencies.
 Out of memory errors are almost the only error that we generate.